KiranSarella/notes-365-new/Notes 365/Features.md

 [ ] read text
 [ ] read in background audio
 [ ] rating view
+[ ] TipKit

 # Issues
-[-] timeline - with huge data hanging - need load more [ ] hang on theme save, when timeline is at month (with full data) [ ] dont refresh others except today's tab.
+[-] hang on theme save, when timeline is at month (with full data) [ ] path cache shoud have to update once cloud sync is done

 [ ] recents - sort not working, deleted recents - date issue seems.
 [ ] diff - just for two new words added in different paras, whole paras are timelined insteated of two lines